 Table of Contents

-The basic principle
+The basic principle of differential protection

 A simple differential arrangement is shown in the figure.